 A coordinated approach across six estuaries

-Launched in April 2016, the Regional Estuaries Initiative is a $20 million Royalties for Regions funded state government program to restore the function and improve the health of six estuaries in the South West (Peel-Harvey Estuary, Leschenault Estuary, Vasse-Wonnerup Estuary, Hardy Inlet, Wilson Inlet and Oyster Harbour).
+Launched in April 2016, the Regional Estuaries Initiative is a $20 million state government program to restore the function and improve the health of six estuaries in the South West (Peel-Harvey Estuary, Leschenault Estuary, Vasse-Wonnerup Estuary, Hardy Inlet, Wilson Inlet and Oyster Harbour).

 This is the biggest single investment the state government has ever made in managing the health of Western Australia’s regional estuaries.
 This funding will be supported by contributions and in-kind support from regional catchment groups, local governments and industry partners.